sir-wallaby/Binance-Bot/README.md

-# Binance Bot (NOT BITTREX)
+# Binance Bot

-I have moved to Binance since Bittrex has so many problems, but....
-Idea still Applies.

 This bot's purpose is to pull prices from Binance's public side API.

-Example Command: .b BTC
+Example Command: .b VEN